|Format||Credit Hours||Tuition||Entry Terms|

 If the student is a Maine resident or a veteran (from any state) the student will pay in-state tuition.

-If the applicant is not a Maine resident, the applicant will pay the E-tuition rate which is the in-state tuition rate times 1.25.
-See the following web site for tuition rates: https://umaine.edu/bursar/tuition-and-fees/university-fees/.
+If the applicant is not a Maine resident, the applicant will pay the E-tuition rate which is $375 per credit hour.
+See https://online.umaine.edu/tuition-and-fees/ for tuition rates.

 Can I take electives at a local community college/university and transfer them toward my surveying degree?